 The CMC Washington Program is committed to the health and safety of our students, staff, and faculty.
 We adhere to all CMC, federal, and Washington, D.C.
 COVID-19 guidelines.
-All students enrolled in the Washington Program in the fall of 2021 must be fully vaccinated.
-Lectures will be given in person.
-We expect more internships to be in-person or hybrid depending on the employer.
-Excursions and extracurricular activities will resume provided that agencies and museums are open to the public.
+All students enrolled in the Washington Program must be fully vaccinated.
+Internships, academics, extra-curricular activities and program events are in-person.
 For updates, please contact the program director.

 THE WASHINGTON PROGRAM

 Since its establishment in 1972, the CMC Washington Program has been a hallmark of the Claremont McKenna College (CMC) experience.
 Built around a full-time internship in the nation’s capital combined with a rigorous academic curriculum, the Washington Program has long offered students deep experiential learning illuminated by a liberal arts education.
 There is no better way to understand the intricacies of American government and politics—and their impact on the globe—than to spend a semester in Washington, D.C.

 Students from all five colleges - Claremont McKenna, Pomona, Scripps, Harvey Mudd, and Pitzer - are welcome to apply to the Washington Program.
 These internships provide a unique opportunity to become a valued team member at major Washington D.C. institutions, international organizations and foreign embassies.
 Past participants have interned at the White House, in congressional offices, federal agencies, embassies, major non-profit organizations, and top news outlets.

 Through the Washington Program, students gain work experience interfacing with congressional staffers, lobbyists, non-profit professionals, and other Washington insiders.
 The city is also a hub for international exchange, the economy, history, arts, and culture, and Claremont interns dive deep into these aspects of the capital.